synnaxlabs/synnax/docs/tech/rfc/0011-230401-alamos-instrumentation.md

 transaction and which are not.
 As a result, we've generally avoided using `context.WithValue` in the Synnax code base.
 It's much more challenging to abuse if it's not available.

 Instrumentation poses a particularly powerful use case for context propagation.
-It will be so widely accessed and documented that its implicit nature will stay apparent to the reader.
+It's so widely accessed and documented that its implicit nature will stay apparent to the reader.
 Our key-value interface will now look like this:

 ```go